 Individual therapy: Individual therapy sessions are held on a one-to-one basis where your child will meet in a confidential setting with a therapist.
 Individual sessions are held once per week, and active involvement is highly encouraged in order for the time to be used productively.
 Additional sessions can occur should the patient need or request them.

 Group therapy: Group therapy sessions are held daily.
 During these sessions, patients meet together and discuss a variety of topics based on things that the patients themselves are struggling with.
 Rehabilitation groups are held twice a day on a daily basis and recreation groups are held at a minimum of three days per week.

-Family therapy: At Valley Behavioral, we know how crucial family involvement is in order for treatment to be successful.
+Family therapy: At Valley Behavioral in Fort Smith, Arkansas, we know how crucial family involvement is in order for rehab to be successful.
 During inpatient treatment, family therapy sessions will occur at least once per week, however, additional sessions can occur at the discretion of the therapist based on the needs of the patient.
 There is family visitation time made available twice per week during a patient’s stay, but family members are able to call their loved ones at any time.

 Experiential therapy: In an attempt to incorporate all aspects of a patient’s well-being into his or her treatment process, we provide a therapeutic recreation program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include arts and crafts, sports, games, and relaxation activities.

 Continuing Care and Levels of Treatment